 All three countries have backslid on their progress.
 After CICIG began investigating President Jimmy Morales, he allowed its mandate to expire in 2019, and Guatemalan judicial officials who promote the rule of law have faced retribution.
 The mandate for Honduras’s anticorruption body was likewise left to expire in 2020, months before the country eased penalties for drug trafficking and certain corruption.
-Graft allegedly exists at the highest levels of the Honduran government: U.S. prosecutors have implicated President Juan Orlando Hernandez in multiple drug trafficking and corruption cases, and they continue to investigate him.
+Graft allegedly exists at the highest levels of the Honduran government: in April 2022, the government extradited former President Juan Orlando Hernandez to the United States to face drug- and weapons-trafficking charges.

 Despite launching CICIES, Salvadoran President Nayib Bukele and his administration have similarly faced accusations of graft, and experts warn of rising authoritarianism under the highly popular leader.
 Since taking office in 2019, Bukele has threatened press freedom, stormed parliament with security forces, defied the Supreme Court, and consolidated power with the help of a ruling party–controlled legislature.
 In June 2021, his government announced the termination of its deal for CICIES with the OAS.